BehrTheDon/BehrDice/README.md

 ```lua
 RollDice.UseCommand = false
 ```
 2. Player uses the dice item to roll 2 dice.
 (Can Be Disabled if using Command.
-Config for Disabling Command Below)
+Config for Disabling Inventory item Below)
 ```lua
 RollDice.InventorySystem = "none"
 ```